 You can choose any location to save the diagnostic files.

-Hope you find the new tool introduced in Windows 10 v1607 useful.
+Hope you find the new tool in Windows 11/10 useful.